dappnode/DAppNodeDocs/docs/install.md

 You can choose between two methods to install DAppNode:

 - **Install DAppNode from an ISO** - When you want to perform a clean installation, installing the base operating system and DAppNode.
+Installing from an ISO will wipe the machine data and install Debian + DAppNode

-- **Installation using the installer script** - When you already have a machine with an operating system and you want just to install DAppNode on it.
+- **Installation using the installer script** - When you already have a machine with Debian installed and you just want to install DAppNode on it.

 ## How to install DAppNode from an ISO